roiseal/Getting-and-Cleaning-Data-/CodeBook.md

 ## Identifiers

 * "subjectId" - The ID of the test subject
+* "activityType" - Human Readable Activity Label
 * "activityId" - The type of activity performed when the corresponding measurements were taken
-* "activityType" - Last column in the dataset, explained in ## Activity Labels  section ofr CodeBook below.

 ## Measurements